CooperASC/cooperasc.github.com/_posts/notes/2013-03-03-ideas-for-BOT.md

 #Requirements to the BOT if tuition is imminent:

 We understand that, despite the proposals submitted (or soon to be submitted) by the three schools to generate tuition charging programs to save the full-tuition undergraduate scholarships, it is likely that the full-tuition undergraduate scholarships will still be reduced.
-If the BOT that this is necessary, we ask some things of you:
+If the BOT determines--in spite of the work done by the community over the last year and a half to avoid exactly this--that reducing the full-tuition undergraduate scholarships is necessary, we ask some things of you:

 ##Ensuring reversibility:
 - That the establishment of a reduction of the full-tuition scholarships be done with a legal contract attached.
 The contract should not be longer than 5 years and when the contract is up, the school's full-tuition scholarships return.
-To renew the contract, the BOT should be obligated to work with the Cooper community, as soon as the contract to reduce the scholarship is signed, to develop a sustainable financial model that doesn't involve undergraduate tuition.
+To renew the contract, the BOT should be obligated to begin working with the Cooper community, as soon as the contract to reduce the scholarship is signed, to develop a sustainable financial model that doesn't involve undergraduate tuition.
 We see undergraduate tuition at Cooper Union to be only a temporary measure to help us solve our structural deficit.

 ##Explaining the numbers:
 - That the BOT make available the total projected revenue from all the different revenue generating options selected and that the #s be broken down, explaining the projected revenue from each change (i.e. charging undergraduate tuition) and each BOT accepted program submitted by one of the three schools.